rizac/eGSIM/README.md

 upstream	https://github.com/GEMScienceTools/gmpe-smtk.git (push)
 ```

-Then you are done (skip the line below), otherwise, add the upstream branch by typing:
+skip the line below.
+Otherwise, add the upstream branch by typing:

 ```bash
 git remote add upstream https://github.com/GEMScienceTools/gmpe-smtk.git
 ```
 </details>

-Then:
+Then merge:

 ```bash
 # Fetch all the branches of that remote into remote-tracking branches, such as upstream/master: